 Summary: Some details (primarily the numbers) seem unhistorical, and there is little external evidence either way for most of these stories.
 But there may indeed be a historical core behind the stories.

 We would expect to have a little more information from other sources for this period when the Israelites were recorded as invading and destroying cities and cultures.
 But the evidence we have is not very supportive of the Biblical text.
 There is some evidence from archaeology to show that the Israelite people were living in Canaan around the thirteenth century BCE and some evidence of a disturbance to Canaanite culture.
 However there is little evidence of a large group conquering Canaanite tribes and cities as described in the book of Joshua.

 It appears that some cities (e.g. Hazor and Bethel) were indeed destroyed as the Bible says, but not at the time it is supposed the events depicted in the Bible occurred.
 Other cities mentioned in Joshua appear not to have existed, or not to have been walled cities at the time, or not to have been destroyed.
-And even within the text we have, towns and tribes which are said to have been destroyed are later mentioned as still being alive and well, indicating that even the authors/compilers recognised that the “conquest” was overstated.

 The evidence at Jericho is much argued over, with many conflicting claims made.
 The archaeology shows destruction and burning that apparently accords with the account in Joshua, but most agree it was not at the time necessary to support the Old Testament account.
 However, the chronology of this period is uncertain, so if the accepted dates were found to be wrong, the evidence at Jericho could then be seen as supportive of the Bible.